Text

 The research profile will focus on meeting future changes in energy systems by increasing and streamlining the share of renewable energy in the form of biogas, solar energy and biowaste.

-Mälardalen University's (MDH) KKS research profile in energy engineering, called Future Energy, is to develop renewable energy systems in cooperation with five companies.
-Altogether the Knowledge Foundation, MDH and the companies are investing 83 million SEK in this research environment that includes over 50 researchers.
+Mälardalen University's (MDU) KKS research profile in energy engineering, called Future Energy, is to develop renewable energy systems in cooperation with five companies.
+Altogether the Knowledge Foundation, MDU and the companies are investing 83 million SEK in this research environment that includes over 50 researchers.

 Description of the project